-We generally rely on specialist third parties to provide mobility assistance at airports, who are often appointed by the airport authorities themselves.
-It’s important we’re made aware of your requirements at least 48 hours in advance of travel, so we can ensure you are provided with the correct level of assistance to meet your needs.
+We generally rely on specialist third parties to provide mobility assistance at airports, who are often appointed by airport authorities.
+It’s important we’re made aware of your requirements at least 48 hours in advance of travel, so we can make sure you’re provided with the right level of assistance.

-We will carry up to two pieces of mobility equipment per person free of charge in the aircraft hold, subject to the capacity of the operating aircraft.
-If your mobility equipment is worth more than £1,100, please make sure you have taken out suitable insurance as an airline’s liability is limited by the Montreal Convention.
+We’ll carry up to two pieces of mobility equipment per person free of charge in the plane hold, as long as there’s available space.
+If your mobility equipment is worth more than £1,100, please make sure you’ve taken out suitable insurance as an airline’s liability is limited by the Montreal Convention.

-To help with stowing your equipment safely, please give us all the relevant information at the earliest opportunity by contacting our Special Assistance Team, and in any case at least 48 hours before you travel.
+To help us safely store your equipment onboard, please give us all the relevant information as soon as you can by contacting our special assistance team, at least 48 hours before you travel.

 Travelling with a manual wheelchair

 If your device has a power pack, battery or is powered in any way, please see the section below, ‘Travelling with an electric mobility device’.

-Manual wheelchairs must collapse to 81cm high or less to fit through the aircraft hold doors.
-If you are carrying a manual aid that weighs over 32kg, please inform our Special Assistance Team of this at the time of booking.
+Manual wheelchairs must collapse to 81cm high or less to fit through the plane hold doors.
+If you’re carrying a manual aid that weighs over 32kg, please let our Special Assistance team know when you book.

 Travelling with an electric mobility device

-Battery powered mobility devices can only be carried when they are for use by a customer whose mobility is restricted by either their disability, their health or age, or a temporary mobility problem.
-Due to the size of our aircraft, all devices must reduce in height to 81cm high or less in order to fit through the aircraft hold doors.
-We can only carry a maximum of three powered mobility devices on a single flight, which will be accepted on a first come first served basis.
+We can only carry battery-powered mobility devices if your mobility is restricted by either your disability, health, age or a temporary mobility problem.
+Due to the size of our plane, all devices must reduce in height to 81cm high or less to fit through the plane hold doors.
+We can only carry a maximum of three powered mobility devices on a single flight, which will be accepted on a first come first served basis